Nolte: New York Times News Division Didn't Want to Own Kavanaugh Smears

 6) A lie of omission in not featuring the true scoop from their upcoming book, the one where we learn that a close friend of Kavanaugh-accuser Christine Blasey Ford (whose story has been completely debunked) said she has no confidence in Ford’s story.
 This friend is Leland Keyser, the woman Ford named as a witness.

 Anyway, what we are now learning is that the news side of the Times looked at Saturday’s story and wanted no part of it.
-Obviously, it knew the story wasn’t there, that it was partisan bullshit built on wishful thinking and no facts.
+Obviously, they knew the story wasn’t there, that it was partisan bullshit built on wishful thinking and no facts.

 Now, if the New York Times were a real newspaper, that would have been the end of it, but since the Times is a lying, left-wing rag, the decision was made to feature the story prominently in the opinion/analysis section, even though it claimed to break all kinds of news (see the list of six lies above).